phillzee/mcp_deck/slides.md

 <!--
 - What does MCP Do?
 - MCP connects AI apps and agents, to tools and data sources
+- But really MCP is letting AI interact meaningfully with the rest of the world
+- Instead of saying "I can't send that email..."
 - Is is for AI what REST API was for Web dev
 - Can also think like USB-C
 -->